rust-lang/book/second-edition/src/ch10-02-traits.md

 generic type depending on the trait bounds of its contents</span>

 In fact, one can even conditionally implement a trait for every type which implements a set of trait bounds.
-Such “blanket impls” are extensively used in the Rust standard library, for example to state that every type which can be printed can also be converted into a string:
+Such *blanket implementations* are extensively used in the Rust standard library, for example to state that every type which can be printed can also be converted into a string:

 ```rust,ignore
 impl<T: Display + ?Sized> ToString for T {